 Mark XI | 6B/346 | steel

-This IWC Mark XI is from 1951 and retains all of its military case-back engravings.
-The movement serial number “1212XXX’ dates it to 1950, one off from the case year, which is perfectly normal.
+This IWC Mark XI is from 1948 and retains all of its military case-back engravings.
+The movement serial number “1149XXX’ dates it to 1948, matching the case year.
 The dial features the British military broad arrow and the circled ‘T’, indicating that tritium was used for the luminous material.
-The original dial of the Mark XIs were lumed with radium, but sometime in the early 1960s these replaced by IWC with tritium as it was less radioactive and far safer.
-Many collectors do indeed prefer the look of the replaced ‘T’ dials compared to the radium ones.
+The original dial of the Mark XIs were lumed with radium, however these were later replaced with tritium (by IWC) in the 1960s, as it was less radioactive and far safer.
+Many collectors do indeed prefer the look of the replaced ‘T’ dials, compared to the radium ones.

 Mark XIs were made for BOAC (British Overseas Airline Corporation), the RAF (Royal Air Force), the Royal Australian Air Force as well as other air forces and for civilians as well.
-The collectibility of this timepiece is largely underpinned by its historical significance as IWC’s entire modern Pilot range was inspired by the very Mark XI.
-With pilot watches very much in demand today, due to its casual and utilitarian feel, this particular piece certainly fits the bill, especially with its wearable 36mm case and with both dial and case in exceptional unrestored condition.
+The collectibility of this timepiece is largely underpinned by its historical significance, as IWC’s entire modern Pilot range was largely inspired by the original Mark XI.
+With pilots watches very much in demand today, due to their casual and utilitarian feel, this particular piece certainly fits the bill, especially with its wearable 36mm case.

 Viewings can be arranged in Central London by appointment.